kschan0214/gacelle/docs/README.md

-# askAdam.documentation
+# GACELLE.documentation
-Here contains all documents related to askAdam
+Here contains all documents related to GACELLE